oneconvergence/dkube-examples-internal/tf/object-detection/pets/README.md

 # How to Preprocess Data
 Tensorflow object detection API expects the input dataset to be in TFRecord format.
 But the pet dataset available is in .jpg and .xml format.
 We need some preprocessing to convert this into TFRecord format.
-## Step 1: Create a Project
+## Step 1: Create a Code
  1. Click *Repos* in side menu option.
- 2. Click *+Project* button for Dkube version 2.1.x.x or *+Code* for Dkube version 2.2.x.x.
+ 2. Click *+Code* button.
  3. Enter a unique name say *pets-detector-preprocessing* .
- 4. Select *Project Source* as *Git*.
+ 4. Select *Source* as *Git*.
  5. Paste link *[https://github.com/oneconvergence/dkube-examples/tree/master/tf/object-detection/pets/program/preprocessing
  ](https://github.com/oneconvergence/dkube-examples/tree/master/tf/object-detection/pets/program/preprocessing)* in the URL text box.
- 6. Click *Add Project* button for Dkube version 2.1.x.x or *Add Code* for Dkube version 2.2.x.x.
+ 6. Click *Add Code* button.
  7. Enter branch name in *Branch* text-box.
- 8. Project will be created and imported in Dkube.
+ 8. Code will be created and imported in Dkube.
 Progress of import can be seen.
  9. Please wait till status turns to *ready*.
 ## Step 2.
 Create Download Dataset DVS
 This step is to create a dvs dataset which will hold the downloaded dataset.
 This will act as the output dataset for download preprocess run.